-The Chester Fritz Library is the largest library in the state of North Dakota and the primary research facility for the University of North Dakota and the Upper Midwest region.
-Supporting more than 60 master’s and doctoral degree programs at UND, the Chester Fritz Library provides services to more than 11,000 students and nearly 600 faculty members.
-The Chester Fritz Library is centrally located on the UND campus.
-Collegiate Gothic in style, the Library building is a campus landmark, constructed in 1960.
-Its stately 82-foot tower stands as an inspiration to all who seek wisdom and knowledge.
+We are largest library in the state of North Dakota and the primary research facility for UND and the Upper Midwest region.
+Supporting more than 60 master’s and doctoral degree programs, we provide services to more than 13,000 students and over 700 faculty members.
+We are centrally located on campus.
+Collegiate Gothic in style, constructed in 1960 and renovated in 2021, our building is a campus landmark.
+The stately 82-foot tower stands as an inspiration to all who seek wisdom and knowledge.

 CFL will be an inclusive academic hub, supporting the research and teaching of the Premier Flagship University in the Northern Plains.
 CFL librarians and staff will be trusted partners and guides in information discovery, emerging technologies, and the creation, assessment, and stewardship of knowledge.

 Find out more about our vision implementation, our values and goals, our strategic planning process, and our vision for the future of research libraries on our Strategic Planning page.